 Join #TeamWellChild and take on the Superhalf Series!
 Superhalfs is a series of five half marathons that take place in...

-Join on your own or as a team on this challenge to summit Kilimanjaro – the highest peak in Africa and the tallest freestanding mountain in the world!
+Join on your own or as a team on this challenge to summit the highest peak in the Atlas Mountains and Northern Africa – Mount Toubkal at 4,167m.

 You will be part of a small group of no more than 20 trekkers – all taking on this challenge for WellChild, raising vital funds to help seriously ill children throughout the UK.

-This is truly a once in a lifetime trek and we’ll be there for you every step of the way.
-We’ll be at the end of the phone whenever you need us, can provide fundraising help to ensure you reach your minimum target and we’ll be there walking with you in September.
+Once signed up for the trek, we’ll be there for you every step of the way.
+We’ll be at the end of the phone whenever you need us, can provide fundraising help to ensure you reach your minimum target and we’ll be there walking with you in June.

 Endurance Factor: Tough

 Take a look at the FAQ’s and Itinerary below for more information about the challenge.